Samsinite/fastclick/README.md

 # FastClick #

-FastClick is a simple, easy-to-use library for eliminating the 300ms delay between a physical tap and the firing of a `click` event on mobile browsers.
+FastClick is a simple, easy-to-use distrary for eliminating the 300ms delay between a physical tap and the firing of a `click` event on mobile browsers.
 The aim is to make your application feel less laggy and more responsive while avoiding any interference with your current logic.

 FastClick is developed by [FT Labs](http://labs.ft.com/), part of the Financial Times.